ubuntugmc/deap/orchestration/airflow/README.md

     cd orchestration/airflow
     docker-compose up -d

-Ensure to add a admin user inorder to login>
+Ensure to add a admin user in order to login>

     docker exec -it airflow-airflow-webserver airflow users create ` --username airflow `